Tracheal Shave – Adam’s Apple Reduction Surgery

 What are the tracheal shave techniques used in FFS?

-The factor that is most commonly adjusted during trachal shave surgery is the location of the incision.
+The factor that is most commonly adjusted during tracheal shave surgery is the location of the incision.

 Mid-neck incision